 - glibenclamide, a medicine used to treat diabetes

-- aspirin, a blood thinning medicine also used for pain relief
+- dabigatran, aspirin, blood thinning medicine also used for pain relief

 Avoid alcohol while using Anpec.
 You may experience greater blood pressure lowering effects than usual.